Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Applications to Equality of Opportunity

-\begin{Remark}[\textbf{Optimal Trade-off Between Excess Risk and Fairness }] The optimal expected group-blind excess risk~\eqref{eq:lower_blind_expected} and \eqref{eq:lower_blind_expected_all} are decreasing in $\alpha$, therefore we reveal the trade-off between algorithmic fairness and group-blind excess risk.
+\begin{Remark}[\textbf{Optimal Trade-off Between Excess Risk and Fairness }] The optimal group-blind excess risks decrease with $\alpha$ (see Theorem O.1 in the supplement), revealing a trade-off between fairness and group-blind excess risk.
+See Section O of the supplement for further discussion. \end{Remark}

-Intuitively, as $\alpha$ decreases, fewer classifiers remain $\alpha$-fair, one might expect easier identification of the Bayes optimal $\alpha$-fair classifier, which results in a smaller excess risk.
-However, surprisingly, decreasing $\alpha$ leads to an increase in the optimal group-blind excess risk~\eqref{eq:lower_blind_expected} and \eqref{eq:lower_blind_expected_all}.
-To explain this counter-intuitive phenomenon, we decompose the excess risk as follows,